-On July 14, 2021, the Company announced the extension, amendment and transition of its existing committed credit facilities to sustainability-linked credit facilities (SLCs).
-The 5-year commitment to SLCs extends the Company's existing \$1 billion of unsecured credit facilities, which include a \$700 million syndicated credit facility and an unsecured club credit facility of \$300 million, to July 2026.
-During 2022, the credit facilities were further extended to July 2027.
-At December 31, 2022, the Company had Canadian loans of \$59 million (2021 - nil), U.S. loans of \$281 million (US\$207 million) (2021 - \$241 million (US\$191 million)) and letters of credit of \$91 million (2021 - \$30 million) outstanding under these facilities as described in note 35.
+The Company's sustainability-linked credit facilities (SLCs) are committed to July 2027 and includes \$1 billion of unsecured credit facilities, comprised of a \$700 million syndicated credit facility and an unsecured club credit facility of \$300 million.
+At December 31, 2023, the Company had Canadian loans of nil (2022 - \$59 million), U.S. loans of \$266 million (US\$201 million) (2022 - \$281 million (US\$207 million)) and letters of credit of nil (2022 - \$91 million) outstanding under these facilities as described in note 36.

-Bilateral unsecured demand credit facilities are available to Capital Power and include \$1,397 million for the issuance of letters of credit and a further \$25 million in general facilities.
-The general facilities are undrawn at December 31, 2022 and 2021 while letters of credit of \$1.171 million (2021 - \$465 million) have been issued as described in note 35.
+Bilateral unsecured demand credit facilities are available to Capital Power and include \$1,387 million for the issuance of letters of credit and a further \$25 million in general facilities.
+The general facilities are undrawn at December 31, 2023 and 2022 while letters of credit of \$559 million (2022 - \$1,171 million) have been issued as described in note 36.

-Under the terms of the unsecured credit facilities, the Company's subsidiaries may obtain advances by way of Canadian or U.S. prime loans, U.S. base rate loans, U.S. LIBOR loans and bankers' acceptances.
+Under the terms of the unsecured credit facilities, the Company's subsidiaries may obtain advances by way of Canadian or U.S. prime loans, U.S. base rate loans, U.S. SOFR loans and bankers' acceptances.
 Amounts drawn by way of prime or base rate loans each bear interest at the prevailing Canadian Prime, U.S. Prime, or U.S. base rate respectively, plus a spread ranging from 0.2% to 1.5%, depending on the Company's credit rating.
-Amounts drawn by way of U.S. LIBOR loans or bankers' acceptances bear interest at the prevailing LIBOR rate or applicable bankers' acceptance rate plus a spread ranging from 1.2% to 2.5%, depending on the Company's credit rating.
+Amounts drawn by way of U.S. SOFR loans or bankers' acceptances bear interest at the prevailing SOFR rate or applicable bankers' acceptance rate plus a spread ranging from 1.2% to 2.5%, depending on the Company's credit rating.